 First, you’ll want to check out The Bluebird Café, which is renowned for its intimate atmosphere that’s meant to help rising songwriters get used to the spotlight.
 The Bluebird Café encourages musicians to share the stories behind their songs and fosters a supportive environment for musicians of all stature.

 The Station Inn, on the other hand, is where you’ll want to go if you’re in the mood for bluegrass!
 Locals say that the music here is “unbelievable” and that you’ll want to come back again and again.

 We would be remiss if we did not mention The Grand Ole Opry, the most famous music venue in Nashville!
 Here, you can not only listen to amazing live music from up and coming stars, but you can also learn about Nashville’s rich music history while celebrating the greats in country and rock n’ roll.

-There are so many other fantastic live music venues in Nashville near our West End apartments, so be sure to explore the city to discover your next favorite place to see a live show.
+There are so many other fantastic live music venues in Nashville, so be sure to explore the city to discover your next favorite place to see a live show.
 From the tourist spots to the backroads, Nashville is teeming with world-class musicians who are ready to put on a fabulous show.